Polkadot-Blockchain-Academy/pba-content/syllabus/5-Polkadot/NPOS_slides.md

 **Nominated Proof of Stake**

-You name up to `N` nominees, an arbitrary algorithm, computed either onchain or offchain decides the winners and how to distribute the stake among them.
+You name up to `N` nominees, an *arbitrary algorithm*, computed either onchain or offchain, decides the **winners** and **how to distribute the stake among them**.

-- ✅ Can optimize other criteria other than "who had more votes"
+- ✅ Can optimize other criteria other than "who had more approval votes".
 - ✅ Has a much higher chance to make sure staked tokens won't get wasted.

 <br>